Priya22/EmotionDynamics/code/uedLib/README.md

 - The time column: indicates the timestamp or temporal ordering of the tweet

 ## Configuration file
-The files in the `config/` folder enumerate the parameters that can be specified.
+Various hyperparamters can be set before running the utterance emotion dynamics code.
+The files in the `config/` folder demonstrate two sample configurations.

-- **iden**: An identifier for the input file that indicates the context (ex: "City tweets", "Pride and Prejudice").
+- **iden**: An identifier for the input file that indicates the context (ex: "Boston tweets", "Pride and Prejudice").
-- **data_path**: Path to the input CSV file
+- **data_path**: Path to the input CSV file.
 - **disp_length_min**: Minimum number of window steps to be considered a valid displacement.
-- **emoCols**: A list of the dimensions of the emotion lexicon to be considered (ex: [valence], [valence, arousal])
+- **emoCols**: A list of the dimensions of the emotion lexicon to be considered (ex: [valence], [valence, arousal]).
 - **filter**: Filter out neutral terms from the emotion lexicon.
 If true, all terms with emotion scores between (0.33, 0.67) will be removed.
-- **idCol**: The column with the speaker identifier.
+- **idCol**: The column(s) with the speaker identifier.
+This can either be a single column name, or a list of columns that uniquely identify a speaker (ex: `userID`, `[city, month]`).
 - **level**: The range of distribution values to be considered as the home base.
-The default value of 0.68 is mean+-std_dev for a normal distribution.
+The default value of 0.68 is `mean`+/-`std_dev` for a normal distribution.
 - **lex_path**: Path to the lexicon.
 Must be a CSV with column headers, where one column called `word` must exist, along with the dimensions listed in `emoCols`.

+    The file `lexicons/NRC-VAD-Lexicon.txt` demonstrates the required format -- **please download your required lexicons from the original source and read the associated terms of use**.
+The homepage for this particular lexicon is at http://saifmohammad.com/WebPages/nrc-vad.html.
 - **min_tokens**: Minimum number of tokens by a speaker that must be present in the lexicon to be considered.
 - **min_turns**: Minimum number of tweets by a speaker that must be present to be considered.
+Set to false if you do not want this filter.
-- **rollingWindow**: Size of the window
+- **rollingWindow**: Size of the rolling window, in number of tokens
 - **save_dir**: Path to the directory where outputs will be stored
 - **stopword_path**: Path to the file containing list of stopwords.
 File must contain one word per line, no header column.
 - **stopwords**: true if stopwords should be filtered.